 Writing for Dualities

 For most businesses, there are going to be multiple attributes to write for.
-Many times, you can intersect two attributes and allow the interplay to carry through the whole piece of copy.
+By intersecting two attributes, you can allow the interplay to carry through the whole copy.

 This often comes up with the classic “iron” (or “unattainable”) triangle: speed, quality and affordability.
-In this triangle, you can have one or two of the attributes, but you can’t have all three.
+In this triangle, you can have one or two attributes.
+You can’t have all three.

-This means that many pieces of copy have to break down the advantages of having the mix of attributes that they have.
+The iron triangle constrains copywriters to respect the tradeoffs when describing their subject.
 Sometimes there’s a speed versus quality argument, a quality versus affordability comparison or something that pits affordability against speed.

-Emerge Richmond, the small business division of my current employer, Key Web Concepts, has a mix of cost-efficiency and professional quality.
+Emerge Richmond, the small business division of my former employer, Key Web Concepts, has a mix of cost-efficiency and professional quality.

 Quality Web Design at a Good Price